rborges13795/haunted-places-api/README.md

 # haunted-places-api
-A simple api that fetches haunted places data through the use of keywords.
+A simple API made with Lumen that fetches haunted places data through the use of keywords.

 ## Installation
 You can clone the repository to a path of your choice or donwload the zip file and then extract it.